-In March this year, Dr Indika Alahakoon received an urgent request from the French government to take on the care of a heavily pregnant Noumean woman.
-Monalysa was transferred from Noumea to the Westmead Hospital and Dr Indika’s care, with both mother and her unborn baby suffering from life-threatening conditions.
+In March this year, A/Prof Indika Alahakoon received an urgent request from the French government to take on the care of a heavily pregnant Noumean woman.
+Monalysa was transferred from Noumea to the Westmead Hospital and A/Prof Indika’s care, with both mother and her unborn baby suffering from life-threatening conditions.
 Monalysa was experiencing liver failure, and her baby was affected by a congenital diaphragmatic hernia.

-Delivery and the postnatal period was very complicated, but safely carried out by Dr Indika and her team at Westmead Hospital.
+Delivery and the postnatal period was very complicated, but safely carried out by A/Prof Indika and her team at Westmead Hospital.

 As a token of her appreciation for the life-saving care she and her baby received, Monalysa named the beautiful little girl Miracle Indika.

-After four weeks of highly specialised care under the direction of Dr Indika and a multidisciplinary team, mum and bub returned to Noumea.
+After four weeks of highly specialised care under the direction of A/Prof Indika and a multidisciplinary team, mum and bub returned to Noumea.